Moka App Review 2024

 That’s not to say that Moka is a bad choice, though.
 It’s not.
 We appreciate any app that gets more Canadians investing, even if they’re paying higher fees.

-If you continually struggle to put money aside, or if the idea of an investment strategy freaks you out, then Moka is a fantastic option for you.
+If you continually struggle to put money aside, or if the idea of an investment strategy freaks you out, then Moka may be an option for you.
 It does the work for you and is a nice little automated solution.
 If you’re choosing between doing nothing and using Moka, you’re much better off going with Moka.
 Please use Moka in that case.
 (We worry.)

 Moka Canada Review: Final Thoughts

-Moka is a good option for younger, less experienced investors.
-In fact, one quick look at their website makes it clear that their target users are millennials.
+Moka may be a good option for younger, less experienced investors.
+In fact, one quick look at their website and social media makes it clear that their target users are millennials.
 So, if you fit into that demographic, the Moka app could be a good choice.
+But, if you’re hoping for your contributions to go further faster without being eaten by fees we’d suggest one of the competitors.

 Kornel